-Since lockdown began, the dividing lives between work and home became a very blurred area.
+Since the many lockdowns began, the dividing lives between work and home became a very blurred area.
 If you are one of the millions of people who have been able to continue working from home, you could end up working longer hours, even into the evening.
-Or you'd have to take some time out during the day to sort out kids, or general daily chores.
-What we started to notice was a whole new way of not just working, but living.
+Or you'd have to take some time out during the day to sort out kids or general daily chores.
+We started to notice a whole new way of not just working but living.

-In today's working society, many organisations actively promote a healthy professional balance.
+Many organisations actively promote a healthy professional balance in today's working society.
 By ensuring you have a work-life balance, your life can be far happier and healthier.

 Some of the best approaches include:

 Maintaining structure consistency

 Providing time off for life events

 Depending on your duties and roles and your personal needs, there are many ways to support a healthy balance.

 Telecommuting: Covid has made this an everyday part of business.
 It does have many advantages in both lockdown and ordinary circumstances.
 It cuts down on travelling great distances to connect with clients and colleagues in other offices.
 However, remember that you must set time in your diary for work and non-work.
 It's like the early days of mobile phones.
 We used to say that we are contactable anywhere and at any time.
 Never feel guilty for turning the laptop off outside of your standard work hours.

 Policies: Further to the previous point, employers should have policies that protect your leave periods and working hours.
 They should be flexible enough not to make you feel like you have to account for how you are spending your day or time off.
 This policy encourages a healthy work-life balance.